Real-time data collection, visualization and monitoring, store directly in your OWN server.

 What level of accuracy can I expect from a GPS receiver?

 The best way to determine the accuracy level to expect from a particular external GPS receiver is to check the website of the receiver's vendor for GPS specs.
 If you are looking for the accuracy level of an integrated GPS receiver or if you would like to compare accuracy levels of various external GPS receivers, you might find the MTDC GPS Receiver Horizontal Accuracy Reports published by the USDA Forest Service helpful.
-This organization has been testing GPS receivers of various grades to determine their accuracy.
+This organization has tested GPS receivers of various grades to determine their accuracy.

 How do I get the app?